 Holders of Common Stock and Class B Common Stock vote as separate classes on the proposals to approve the amendment to the Amended and Restated Articles of Incorporation.
-The amendment to the Amended and Restated Articles of Incorporation will be approved if the votes of Common Stock cast in favor of the proposal exceed the votes of Common Stock cast opposing the proposal and if the votes of Class B Common Stock cast in favor of the proposal exceed the votes of Class B Common Stock cast in favor of the proposal exceed the votes of Class B Common Stock cast in favor of the proposal exceed the votes of Class B Common Stock cast in favor of the proposal exceed the votes of Class B Common Stock cast opposing the proposal.
+The amendment to the Amended and Restated Articles of Incorporation will be approved if (i) the votes of Common Stock cast in favor of the proposal exceed the votes of Common Stock cast opposing the proposal and (ii) the votes of Class B Common Stock cast in favor of the proposal exceed the votes of Class B Common Stock cast in favor of the proposal exceed the votes of Class B Common Stock cast opposing the proposal.